Equigrant

 Compete with larger employers

 If you're recruiting against companies that offer stock options or RSUs, phantom equity lets you make a comparable offer.
 Employees get upside tied to performance.
-You stay competitive.

 Align incentives